-Community building is defined as an ongoing process where members of a community share skills, talents, knowledge and experiences that strengthen or develop themselves and the community they belong to.
-A community builder actively takes actions aimed at problem solving and enriching lives and strengthening relationships in their community.
+Community building is defined as an ongoing process where members of a community share skills, talents, knowledge, and experiences that strengthen or develop themselves and the community they belong to.
+A community builder actively takes actions aimed at solving problems, enriching lives, and strengthening relationships in their community.

-Nurturing Saints to be community builders empowers them to become responsible adults who will continue to contribute to their communities, workplaces and the nation in the future.
+Nurturing Saints to be community builders empowers them to become responsible adults who will continue to contribute to their communities, workplaces, and the nation in the future.
 They will become Saints who embrace a life-long passion for serving others.
-As future leaders of the country, Saints must be energised to desire to make effective changes for the better and contribute to the society.
+As future leaders of the country, Saints must desire to inspire change for the better and contribute to society.

-To be an effective community builder, every Saint needs to have a genuine interest and sincere concern for people and acquire a deep understanding of cultural and global literacies in order to reach out and engage both local and international friends.
+To be an effective community builder, every Saint needs to have genuine interest in and sincere concern for people.
+They also acquire a deep understanding of cultural and global literacies to reach out and engage both local and international friends.

 In SAJC, we believe that 'No one is here by chance'.
 Everyone therefore has a unique role to play in the College and in touching one another's lives.
 To create a positive culture and a conducive environment for learning and relationship building, every member of the SAJC community is responsible for creating a caring and nurturing environment for learning and working.
-Everyone is expected to participate in service learning and community involvement programmes locally and/or overseas.
-In addition, international exchange programmes are also organised for Saints to develop cultural literacy and for enrichment.
+Everyone participates in service learning and community involvement programmes locally and/or overseas.
+Saints are also encouraged to initiate their own community projects and volunteer with our partner organisations.
+In addition, international exchange programmes are also organised for Saints to develop global and cultural literacy.